Back to System Design

-Design a reusable toast notification system from scratch.
+How would you design a reusable toast notification system from scratch?

 A context/store holding an array of toasts, an imperative API (toast.success(...)), a portal-rendered container, auto-dismiss timers, and per-toast config (type, duration, action).
 Discuss queueing, positioning, accessibility (aria-live), and animations.